IBM/vpc-vmware-cloud-foundation/README.md

 ### Terraform

-Be sure you have the correct Terraform version (0.13), you can choose the binary here:
+Be sure you have the correct Terraform version, you can choose the binary here:
 - https://releases.hashicorp.com/terraform/

 ### Terraform plugins